-Students are required to obtain a "C" or better in all MLT Courses in order to progress in the MLT Program.
+Students are required to obtain a "C" or better in all MLT Courses and demonstrate the necessary laboratory skills to progress in the MLT Program.
 This requirement is for all courses outlined under the MLT Course Curriculum page of this handbook or on the program's web page, which includes the general education courses as well as the MLT Core Course.